whiteand/quartet/README.md

 ### Readable

-There is some features that makes code more readable:
+There are some features that make the code more readable:

-- object validation schema is the object with the same structure as object that must be validated
+- object validation schema is the object with the same structure as an object that must be validated
 - text aliases for validation functions

 _____________________________________________________________

 ### Modifiable

-There is some features that makes code more modifiable:
+There are some features that make the code more modifiable:
 - Easy to read sometimes means easy to modify.
-- methods names and structure - makes it easier to find place of change
+- methods names and structure - makes it easier to find the place of change
 - custom validation functions - allows you to make any kind of validation

 _____________________________________________________________